dchakarov/dchakarov.github.io/_posts/2022-07-03-tabular-data.md

 #### In Conclusion

-We started with a huge spreadsheet and after some light coding, we have a nice shortlist of companies we can further look into.
+We started with a big spreadsheet, and after some light coding, we have an excellent short list of companies we can further analyse.
 Using TabularData is easy and fun.
 Oh, and also, I am not subscribing to the PLUS plan - the additional companies I would be able to buy are not that appealing.
-Not all is lost though, I am gonna update the script to filter the non-PLUS companies next.
+Not all is lost, though.
+I can update the script to filter the non-PLUS companies for a follow-up article.

-You can find the source code for the script on GitHub.
+You can find the source code for the script [on GitHub](https://github.com/swiftyaf/StockTables).
 Feel free to reach me on Twitter if you have any feedback.

 And yes, we are hiring!
 If you want to work with me day-to-day (and who doesn't?), [ping me on Twitter](https://twitter.com/gimly)!

+<span>Photo by <a href="https://unsplash.com/@nate_dumlao?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Nathan Dumlao</a> on <a href="https://unsplash.com/s/photos/filter?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></span>